ansarimuhammadawais786-dev/House-Price-Prediction-using-Classical-ML-and-Deep-Learning/readme.md

 ### 5.3 Business Impact

-- The Random Forest model explains around 88% of price variation
+- The Deep learning model explains around 91.7% of price variation
 - It can be used for automatic house valuation systems
 - Feature importance showed that grade, living area, and location are the most important factors